intersystems-community/irisdemo-demo-htap/README.md

 Wait for the images to download and for the containers to start.
 You will know when everything is up once docker-compose stops writing to the screen.
 But be patient - SAP HANA takes about 6 minutes to start!
 So, your screen will freeze for a minute or so and then you will see SAP HANA writing more text.
 It will repeat this for about 6 minutes..
 Once you see the text "Startup finished!" you should be good to go.
 If it crashes with an error, it is probably because you need to give it more memory.

-As you can see, it is not just a matter of running docker-compose up as it is with IRIS and MySQL.
+As you can see, it is not just a matter of running docker-compose up as it is with InterSystems IRIS and MySQL.
 SAP HANA requires some configurations to the Linux Kernel.
 The run.sh will do these configurations for you.

-In our tests running the Speed Test on a VM, we found IRIS to be 1.3X faster than SAP HANA for ingesting data, and 20X faster for querying data, and uses a fraction of the memory.
+In our tests running the Speed Test on a VM, we found InterSystems IRIS to be 1.3X faster than SAP HANA for ingesting data, and 20X faster for querying data, and uses a fraction of the memory.

 ## 3 - Resources